 Frequently Asked Questions

 JNTP partners with Jewish day schools across the entirety of the Jewish community, working with schools of all denominations, geographic regions, socio-economic status and sizes.
-The only criteria are that the school be educationally and philosophically ready to participate in the program fully.
+The only criteria are that the school be prepared to invest the time, financial resources, and commitment to participate fully in the program.

 JNTP’s Teacher Induction program is meant to support beginning teachers, so we accept those in their first year or two as a head or co-head classroom teacher.
 More experienced teachers will be considered on a case-by-case basis.
 New teachers should be open to learning and professional growth.
 They should be collaborative, reflective, open to feedback, open-minded and able to develop and maintain a trusting relationship.

 School administrators will select excellent, reflective teachers in their schools with at least five years of head teaching experience to be trained as mentors.
 Like their new teachers, mentors should be open to learning and professional growth.
 They should be regarded by colleagues as outstanding teachers, be willing to share expertise, have working knowledge of latest pedagogical practices and understand the mission, policies and procedures of their school.
 Most of all, they should be good listeners who can provide both emotional support and professional guidance.

 Mentors who have completed JNTP’s 2-year core mentor training may opt to continue to hone their mentoring skills in our Advanced Mentoring Program.
 There is no limit to how many years a “Veteran Mentor” can continue in this program.
 The content of the professional learning sessions are custom designed every year.

 We work with novice administrators who are in their roles for 0-3 years and have new supervisory responsibilities.
 Titles of administrators have included Principal, Menahel, Assistant Principal, Department Head, Director, Instructional Leader, Coordinator, and more.